akanadocs/docs-test/ag/security_config/managing_identity_systems.md

 ---
 layout: page
-title: Identity Systems
+title: Managing Identity Systems
 description: Learn about Identity Management Applications, which provide a method of storing data and making this data available to network users and administrators, and Authentication Protocols, which provide authentication for client/server applications and validate the identity of a communicating entity.
 product: ag
 category: learn
 sub-nav-class: Security Configuration
 weight:	6
 type: page
-nav-title: Identity Systems
+nav-title: Managing Identity Systems
 ---

-## Identity Systems
+## Managing Identity Systems
 Learn about Identity Management Applications, which provide a method of storing data and making this data available to network users and administrators, and Authentication Protocols, which provide authentication for client/server applications and validate the identity of a communicating entity.

 <a href="../security/security_configuration_toc.html" class="button secondary">Security Configuration (Home)</a> <a href="../security/view_and_modify_policy_manager_domain_name_and_description.html" class="button secondary">View and Modify Policy Manager Domain Name and Description</a> <a href="../security/certificate_authority.html" class="button secondary">Certificate Authority (CA)</a> <br><br> <a href="../security/trusted_ca_certificates.html" class="button secondary">Trusted CA Certificates</a> <a href="../security/user_certificate_renewal.html" class="button secondary">User Certificate Renewal</a> <a href="../security/identity_profiles.html" class="button secondary">Identity Profiles</a> <a href="../security/privacy.html" class="button secondary">Privacy</a>